panzerdp/dmitripavlutin.com/content/posts/074-import-alt/index.md

 equalsIgnoreCase('Hello', 'hello') # => true
 ```

-Here's how the process of writing of `app` module and importing of `equalsIgnoreCase` looks like:
+Most likely, you would write `app` module the following way:

 ![Python Import Module Good Autocomplete](./images/python-import-2.gif)

-In Python, first, indicate the module you're importing from `from stringUtils`.
+In Python, first, indicate the module you're importing from: `from stringUtils`.
 Then you write what to import `import ...`.

 If you'd like to know the functions available for import, the editor already knows the module name and gives the necessary suggestions.
 Way better!